Contended transactions

 Error handling

-If a contended transaction exhausts retries, the Core HTTP API returns a runtime error with a 409 HTTP response and a contended_transaction error code:
+If a contended transaction exhausts retries, the Core HTTP API returns an error with a contended_transaction error code:

 {